chriscasano/audit-demo/README.md

 ![Audit Table](/images/Audit_Table.png)

-#### CLI

-SQL (local crdb): cockroach sql --insecure --host localhost --port 5432 --database cis

-SQL (no local crdb): docker exec -it roach-0 /cockroach/cockroach.sh sql --insecure --host haproxy --port 5432 --database cis

-## 2) Roach Prod (In Dev)

-### Before you run anything...

-Be sure to update your Cockroach Organization and License in sql/bank.sql file since this demo uses CHANGEFEED which is under the enterprise license

-### Run it
-The deployment is very straightforward.
-You can run the deploy,sh which will spin up a 3 node Cockroach cluster, a 1 Kafka node, 1 NiFi node and a Cockroach workload node.

-`deploy.sh`

-Go to the NiFi UI which is the last line output in deploy.sh.  http://<external-ip>:8080/nifi Deploy the 'audit-demo' template which is already pre-loaded in the NiFi template library Change the ConsumeKafka_2 processor.

-The JDBC connection URL needs to be updated as well

-Database driver location needs to be updated too

-Make sure to update Kafka Consumer broker in Nifi

 ### If desired, test you can test Kafka consumption

 `docker-compose exec -T connect /usr/bin/kafka-console-consumer --bootstrap-server broker:29092 --property schema.registry.url=http://schema-registry:8081 --topic bank_json_bank --from-beginning`

 `roachprod run $KAFKA "/usr/local/confluent/bin/kafka-console-consumer --bootstrap-server localhost:9092 --property schema.registry.url=http://localhost:8081 --topic bank_json_bank --from-beginning"`

-# The Demo

-<u>Mapping</u>

-tbl <-- kafka.topic (attr)
-pk  <-- kafka.key (attr)
-attr <-- after.<name> (payload)
-ts <-- updated (payload)
-new <-- after.<name>.value (payload)
-prev
-action <--  ${after:isEmpty():ifElse('Delete','Insert/Update')}